William Burgess Pryer: North Borneo Chartered Company

 He then began his professional career as an accountant at Thorne & Company, a British company in Shanghai.
 During his time in China where he met Baron von Overbeck and Alfred Dent, who negotiated with the rulers of the territories in northern Borneo a concession for their colonial interests.
 Overbeck and his business partners then sailed to England to raise funds for the planned company.
 After a short experience of business in London, he began to travel to North Borneo in 1877.
 After the treaty had been done with the help of William Clark Cowie, a European close friend of the Sultan of Sulu on 22 January 1878, Pryer was given the title Resident of the East Coast on 11 February 1878 as a sign of their claim to the new territory in northern Borneo at the old trading station of Cowie.

-The trading station is located on Timbang Island because of German settlers who is the predecessors of Sandakan, although located further southwest of today's port town.
-From his provisional "resident", Pryer began to explore the environment and the implementation of Overbeck's orders to build up friendly relations with the indigenous population, respecting the local customs, to include their chiefs in jurisprudence and to deal with matters of acquisition and sale of land concerned.
-In September 1878, Pryer administration was tested for the time as on 4 September; El Dorado, a Spanish cannon boat had entered the port.
-The boat captain, Lobe informed Pryer that he would raise the Spanish flag on the order.
-Pryer resist and convinced Suluk chief Nakoda Alee to position his warriors in front of the houses in full warfare.
-In view of the belligerent presence, the Spaniards renounced further hostilities and announced to return with reinforcement from Manila; a threat which has never been materialise.
+The trading station was founded on Timbang Island by German settlers who were Pryer's predecessors in the region, although located further southwest of today's port town.
+From his provisional "residence", Pryer began to explore the environment and implement Overbeck's orders to build up friendly relations with the indigenous population, respecting the local customs, to include their chiefs in jurisprudence and to deal with matters of acquisition and sale of land concerned.
+In 4 September 1878, Pryer's resolve was tested; El Dorado, a Spanish cannon boat had entered the port.
+The boat captain, Lobe, informed Pryer that he would raise the Spanish flag on the order.
+Pryer resisted and convinced the Suluk chief, Nakoda Alee to position his warriors in front of the houses in full warfare.
+In view of the belligerent presence, the Spaniards renounced further hostilities and threatened to return with reinforcement from Manila; a threat which never materialised.